 Particles have higher energy at higher temperatures.
-Some amount of this energy can be transmitted to other particles which are at lower temperature.
-For instance, when a fast travelling particle collides with a slower particle in the gas state, it transfers its energy to the other particle and thus increases the speed of slow moving particle.
+Some amount of this energy can be transmitted to other particles that are at a lower temperature.
+For instance, when a fast traveling particle collides with a slower particle in the gas state, it transfers its energy to the other particle and thus increases the speed of slow-moving particles.

-When billions of particles collide with each other, a region of high energy transfers across the material until a condition of thermal equilibrium is developed, ie. the temperature across the material is is same.
+When billions of particles collide with each other, a region of high energy transfers across the material until a condition of thermal equilibrium is developed, i.e. the temperature across the material is the same.